boomsbloom/sfn2019/README.md

-# sfn2019
+# Uncertainty-based arbitration between incremental and episodic control over decisions
-Uncertainty-based arbitration between incremental and episodic control over decisions
+### # Society for Neuroscience 2019 Poster
 ---
-#### _Jonathan Nicholas, Nathaniel Daw, Daphna Shohamy_
+#### Jonathan Nicholas, Nathaniel Daw, Daphna Shohamy

 This repository contains all analyses used to produce the results and figures presented.